 The variation in the Company's quarterly net loss over the past eight quarters is largely due to the increase in activity on July 16th, 2014 as a result of the Company completing its Qualifying Transaction.
-This was followed by an exploration program in September of

-2014.
-In 2015, the Company focused on minimizing costs, performing data analysis and other projects during the year to advance exploration in a few specific areas.
+This was followed by an exploration program in September of 2014.
+In 2015, and 2016 the Company focused on minimizing costs, performing data analysis and other projects during the year to advance exploration in a few specific areas.

-Three months ended December 31, 2015
+Three months ended March 31, 2016

-The loss for the quarter ended December 31, 2015 ("Q4-15") reflects the cost of the company's base expenditures, with the addition of some data-analysis costs.
-Quarterly expenditures increased from \$89,790 in Q3-15 to \$150,187 in Q4-15.
-The Q4-15 loss is higher than in Q3-15 as a result of the Company spending the remainder of its flow-through funds prior to the end of the year.
+The loss for the quarter ended March 31, 2016 ("Q1-16") reflects the cost of the company's base expenditures.
+Quarterly expenditures decreased from \$150,187 in Q4-15 to \$100,864 in Q1-16.
+The Q1-16 loss is lower than in Q4-15 as a result of the Company spending the remainder of its 2015 flow-through funds on exploration in Q4-15, prior to the end of the year.
+The Q1-15 loss is higher than Q1-16 due to exploration activities that were conducted in Q1-15.
+Exploration activities in Q1-16 were almost entirely funded by Kivalliq.